javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/2-async-iterators-generators/article.md

 }
 ```

-A common practice for `Symbol.iterator` is to return a generator, it makes the code shorter:
+A common practice for `Symbol.iterator` is to return a generator, it makes the code shorter, as you can see:

 ```js run
 let range = {